go-xorm/manual-en-US/chapter-04/README.md

 Inserting records use Insert method.

 * Insert one record

 ```Go
 user := new(User)
 user.Name = "myname"
 affected, err := engine.Insert(user)
 ```

-After inseted, `user.Id` will be filled with primary key column value.
+After inserted, `user.Id` will be filled if `Id` is an autoincremented column.

 ```Go
 fmt.Println(user.Id)
 ```

 * Insert multiple records by Slice on one table

 ```Go
 users := make([]User, 1)
 users[0].Name = "name0"